Need insurance in Manitoba?

 When purchasing your home insurance, our platform uses collected data of your location to calculate the replacement cost value of your home.
 With that information, we can quote your home insurance to include “Guaranteed Replacement Cost” coverage.
 This coverage gives you peace of mind, knowing your home is fully covered, even if the cost to rebuild your home six months into the policy term, is higher than what you are currently insured for.

-INSURANCE RISKS FOR HOMEOWNERS & RENTERS IN MANITOBA
+INSURANCE RISKS FOR HOMEOWNERS & RENTERS IN RURAL MANITOBA

 WHY CHOOSE MANITOBA TO LIVE IN?